The Camomile Lawn (TV serial): Locations and production

 The principal film locations were at Broom Parc House, Veryan, Cornwall, the nearby village of Portloe, and central London.

 The younger leading actors, Toby Stephens and Jennifer Ehle, were both playing their first screen roles.
 The scriptwriter, Ken Taylor, was the father of Matthew Taylor, member of parliament for this part of Cornwall.
 Ehle's screen career was launched by the television drama, in which she played a role that required multiple nude scenes.
 "I haven't done any nudity since - and never will again," she later said.
 "When I took the job, I didn't realize there would be so much of it, but no one forced me to do it.
 The first time I felt really shocked - then came a whole day of naked scenes.
 I went home and was physically sick.
 But it wasn't the time or place to sit down and ask why I'd done it.
 I'd forgotten that I'd be seen naked in a lot of living rooms."

+Rosemary Harris, who played the older Calypso, is the mother of Jennifer Ehle, who played Calypso in the war-era scenes.